 - Print the Hero Pact for every student.
 By signing the Hero Pact, your students will agree to play the game for its full duration and respect your rules.
 This is a great way to get students committed.

 - Print the handouts with student and parent codes.
 Students will need these instructions to log in to the game.
-You can access this document (and the others) in the "Introduce" tutorial, or you can use the "distribute codes" button at the top of the Students list in your class settings.
+You can access this document (and the others) in the "Introducer" tutorial, or you can use the "Distribute codes" button at the top of the Students list in your class settings.